MartaPejkowska/nodejs2023Q2/README.md

 git clone https://github.com/MartaPejkowska/nodejs2023Q2-service.git
 ```

-## Installing NPM modules
+## Preparing application

+change branch to 'part-2'

+In terminal write:

 ```
 npm install
 ```
+In a root directory create .env file and copy content from env.example

 ## Running application

-In a root directory create .env file and put there e.g PORT=4000
+To create container in terminal write:
 ```
-npm start
+docker-compose up -d
 ```

+To stop and clean container write:
+docker-compose down --volumes

 After starting the app on port (4000 as default) you can open
 in your browser OpenAPI documentation by typing http://localhost:4000/api.